905timur/RedditCommentCleaner/README.md

 # Reddit Comment Cleaner v1.9.1

-Although it works just fine and can still be used, I no longer support this script.
+This script is fully functional and can still be used; however, it is no longer actively supported.

-Please see [Reddit Content Cleaner](https://github.com/905timur/Reddit-Content-Cleaner) for the current version of this script.
+For the latest version of this script, please refer to [Reddit Content Cleaner](https://github.com/905timur/Reddit-Content-Cleaner) for the current version of this script.